aidilmkrz/Vulnerable-Machine-PwnTillDwn-1-st-Box-/README.md

 ---

-## 🧠 Lessons Learned
+## Lessons Learned

-- Default credentials pose a critical security risk
-- Blacklist-based filtering is ineffective against attackers
-- File upload vulnerabilities can lead to full system compromise
+- Weak passwords can lead to easy system access
-- Running services with SYSTEM privileges is highly dangerous
-- Proper security configuration is essential for defense
+- File upload features can be dangerous if not secured
+- System misconfiguration can give full control to attackers

 ---

-## 🔐 Mitigation Recommendations
+## Mitigation

-- Enforce strong authentication and remove default credentials
+- Use strong usernames and passwords
-- Implement whitelist-based file validation
+- Restrict file uploads properly
-- Disable execution in upload directories
-- Apply least privilege principle to services
-- Regularly audit and secure configurations
+- Limit system privileges

 ---

-## 🏁 Conclusion
+## Conclusion

-This assessment demonstrates how multiple vulnerabilities — including weak authentication and insecure file upload handling — can be chained together to achieve full system compromise.
-The attack highlights the importance of secure coding practices and proper system configuration.

----

-## ⚠️ Disclaimer
-This project was conducted in a controlled lab environment for educational purposes only.
+This lab shows how simple weaknesses can be combined to gain full access to a system.